priya-tiwari-sharma/JSON-Generator/README.md

 # JSON-Generator
-This python script wwill generate jsoon in desired format
+This python script will generate json in desired format